-Statistics show that roughly 10% of all fatal crashes involved distracted drivers.
-Of those distracted driving fatalities, 14% involved a cell phone.
-That means 86% of distracted driving fatalities didn’t involve a phone!
+Statistics show that in 2018, roughly 8% of all fatal crashes involved distracted drivers.
+Of those distracted driving fatalities, 13% involved a cell phone.
+That means 87% of distracted driving fatalities didn’t involve a phone!

 According to the Centers for Disease Control and Prevention (CDC), there are three main types of distractions while driving:

 - Manual: Activities that need you to take your hands off of the steering wheel

 - Cognitive: Thinking about things other than driving

 The National Highway Traffic Safety Administration (NHTSA) found that distracted driving led to the deaths of 3,142 people in 2019 and the injury of many more people on roads in the United States.
 In the vast majority of these cases, the distraction was completely avoidable.
 Here are the nine common distractions: